Muskeget Island: History

-The island was part of Dukes County until 1887, when it was annexed by Nantucket County.
+The island was part of Dukes County until 1887 when it was transferred to and annexed by Nantucket County.
 Shortly after, land on the island was purchased to form the Muskeget Island Club for waterfowl hunting, and several buildings were constructed.
-Around 1950, half of the island, along with the 8 buildings standing at that time, were purchased by a partnership led by aviator Crocker Snow Sr. (as erosion has changed the shape of that island, that land currently encompasses 2/3 of the island).
+Around 1950, half of the island, along with the 8 buildings standing at that time, was purchased by a partnership led by aviator Crocker Snow Sr. (as erosion has changed the shape of that island, that land currently encompasses 2/3 of the island).
 Snow, who built the Muskeget Island Airport there with his son Crocker Snow Jr., became full owner of the property after the other two partners died.
-Snow Jr. wrote several books on the island and its ecology, and pushed to have it designated as a National Natural Landmark by the National Park Service in April 1980, and in having a conservation restriction placed on the island in 2009.
+Snow Jr. wrote several books on the island and its ecology and pushed to have it designated as a National Natural Landmark by the National Park Service in April 1980, and having a conservation restriction placed on the island in 2009.